 Self catering holidays are also available in most areas.

-There are flights direct to Cyprus for package holidays.
+There are flights direct to Cyprus for package holidays and independent travellers.
 The two main airports are at Paphos and Larnaca.
 Flights operate daily from Athens to Cyprus.

 Ferries connect Cyprus with Rhodes, Piraeus (Athens), Haifa, Ashdod and Port Said from Limassol.